TakenCdosG/chcact.org/wp-content/plugins/nmedia-user-file-uploader/readme.txt

 = 3.6 =
 * Plupload replace with new version 2.1.2, MUST update to this version as older version of plupload have some security issues.

+= 3.8 =
+* SECURITY ALERT: This version has removed a BUG related to security.
+Remote invalid file types are NOT allowed